 Newark School-Based Health Centers provide comprehensive health services specifically for children and youth ages 0-21.
 Centers are conveniently located in neighborhood schools.
 Services include: well baby checks; physicals, immunizations; behavior and learning concerns; mental health services; dental and vision care.
 Contact your local Newark public school for more information.

-Family Planning Programs
+Family Planning Options

 Planned Parenthood Affiliates of New Jersey

 Birthright provides caring, non-judgmental support to girls and women who are distressed by an unplanned pregnancy.
 Using its own resources and those of the community, Birthright offers positive and loving alternatives.
-Birthright presents many services and refers for many more.
+Birthright presents many services and refers to many more.
 The organization provides friendship and emotional support, free pregnancy testing and maternity and baby clothes.
 It also gives information and referrals to help clients meet legal, medical, financial, and housing needs.
 All Birthright services are free, confidential, and available to any woman regardless of age, race, creed, economic or marital status.
 Birthright operates a 24-hour North American hotline, at 1-800-550-4900.
 Find a location near you.

 New Jersey's Safe Haven

 Under the state’s Safe Haven Infant Protection Act, an individual can give up an unwanted baby safely, legally and anonymously as long as the child is unharmed.
 The Act safeguards unwanted babies from being hurt or killed from the dangers of abandonment.
 The law allows parents, or someone acting on their behalf, to legally and anonymously surrender an unwanted infant who is under 30 days old to any hospital emergency room or police station in the state.
-The New Jersey Department of Children and Families will take the infant into custody and place the infant with a foster or pre-adoptive home.
+The New Jersey Department of Children and Families will take the infant into custody and place the infant in a foster or pre-adoptive home.
 Parents will be safe from prosecution if the baby has not been abused.